seryalda/dawg/1.0.0/README.md

 DAWG (AC Relay Driver Board).
 This board is purpose-built to address a common need in electronics projects: providing a reliable AC relay driver.
 Its primary goal is to enable low-voltage output controllers like Arduino and ESP microcontrollers to efficiently control multiple AC CONTACTORS or Industrial DC Relay Switches (of DC voltage more than 12VDC).

-### Key Objectives:
+## Features

-- **Relay Control:** MARVIN v1.0.0 simplifies the process of controlling mechanical and solid-state relays, allowing you to manage higher voltage loads with ease.
+- **Relay Control:** simplifies the process of controlling mechanical and solid-state relays, allowing you to manage higher voltage loads with ease.

-- **Versatility:** The board is designed to support both 5VDC and 12VDC relay configurations, making it adaptable to a wide range of applications.
+- **Versatility:** The board is designed to drive HV relay swiches (both mechanical and solid-state), making it adaptable to a wide range of applications.

-- **Ease of Integration:** With user-friendly jumper pin configurations and DIN RAIL compatibility, MARVIN ensures easy integration into your projects and existing distribution systems.
+- **Ease of Integration:** With user-friendly terminal screw blocks, connectors, pin headers configurations the board ensures easy integration.

-🛒 **[Visit our E-commerce Store (Lazada)](https://www.lazada.com.ph/seryalda)** to purchase MARVIN.
-(Ctrl+Click to open in a new tab)

-🛒 **[Visit our E-commerce Store (Amazon.sa)](https://www.amazon.sa/s?k=seryalda)** to purchase MARVIN.
-(Ctrl+Click to open in a new tab)

-🎥 **[Check out our YouTube Channel](https://www.youtube.com/@seryalda)** for tutorials and project demonstrations.
-(Ctrl+Click to open in a new tab)
+- **DIN Rail Support:** The board is DIN RAIL compatible, allowing you to seamlessly mount it in standard DIN RAIL enclosures.
+This feature ensures that your projects look professional, sturdy and can be easily integrated into existing distribution panels.

 [🔝 Top](#top)